 Chemistry and Physics

 The department, located in New Science Hall, houses both the chemistry and physics programs at the University.
-These programs provide students with a strong foundation in chemistry, physics and related disciplines, and prepare them for employment in the private and public sectors as well as for advanced professional or graduate study.
-The department also offers a nanofabrication manufacturing technology concentration for the B.S. in Chemistry and the B.A. in Physics.
+These programs provide students with a strong foundation in chemistry, physics and related disciplines, and prepare students for employment in the private and public sectors as well as for advanced professional or graduate study.
+The department also offers a nanofabrication manufacturing technology concentration for the B.S. in Chemistry and the B.A. in Physics degrees.

-Woznack (chair), Dieterle, Gould, Li, Price, Sezer, Yasmin
+Price (chair), Dieterle, Gould, Li, Sezer, Woznack, Yasmin

 Most graduates from the Chemistry and Physics Department have been successful in pursuing the career of their choice.
-Over the years students have obtained industrial jobs both locally and outside the region.
-Among the employers of our graduates are Bayer Corporation; Duracell; Eli Lilly Pharmaceuticals; State Crime Labs in Erie, Greensburg and Charleston, SC; and the Allegheny County Coroner's Office in Pittsburgh.
-Other students have successfully completed doctorates at West Virginia University, Iowa State University, University of Maryland, University of North Carolina at Chapel Hill and University of South Carolina.
-Our chemistry education and physics education majors have enjoyed great success finding positions within western Pennsylvania and outside the region.
+Over the years, students have obtained industrial jobs both locally and outside the region.
+Among the employers of our graduates are Bayer Corporation; Duracell; Eli Lilly Pharmaceuticals; Mylan Pharmaceuticals; US Steel; State Crime Labs in Erie, Greensburg and Charleston, S.C.; and the Allegheny County Coroner's Office in Pittsburgh.
+Other students have successfully pursued doctoral degrees at West Virginia University, the University of Pittsburgh, the University of Wisconsin, and the University of Nebraska-Lincoln.
+Secondary education majors have enjoyed great success finding positions within western Pennsylvania and outside the region.